Plasma One Lite Card Review 2026

 USDT, USDC

-The Plasma One Standard Card is the entry-tier instrument of Plasma, a layer-1 blockchain whose entire purpose is moving stablecoins.
-The card sits on top of that chain: your USDT or USDC balance lives in a self-custodial smart wallet on Plasma, you tap a Visa card or Apple Pay, the issuer extends short-term credit against your wallet as collateral, the credit is repaid by liquidating collateral within one day, and cashback in XPL credits to your rewards ledger within 48 hours of the original swipe.
-The Earn vault sits inside the same app and pays variable APY on whatever stablecoin balance you have not yet pledged or spent.
+The card sits on top of that chain: your USDT or USDC balance lives in a self-custodial smart wallet on Plasma, you tap a Visa card or Apple Pay, the balance funds the purchase, and cashback in XPL credits to your rewards ledger (paid weekly, on Thursdays).
+The Earn vault sits inside the same app and pays variable yield on whatever stablecoin balance you have not yet spent.

 Card Specs: What You Are Actually Getting